Specialising in dizziness, balance, tinnitus, headache and more...

 Tinnitus

-It's 3 a.m., and you suddenly wake up and notice a beep in one of your ears.
-Nervously you get out of bed, walk to the kitchen, drink a glass of water and wait for this annoying sound to diminish.
-Tinnitus (or in French: acouphène) is often experienced as something scary and intrusive.
-It's understandable because out of nowhere; there is suddenly a sound in your head that was not there before.
-And it's not in your imagination.
-So what is going on here?
+It’s 3 a.m.
+You suddenly wake up and notice a high-pitched beep in one of your ears.
+Slightly panicked, you get out of bed, walk to the kitchen, drink a glass of water, and wait for the sound to fade.

 What is tinnitus?